01 of 11

-This is a more traditional glass design used to serve sparkling wines.
+The saucer (or coupe glass) is a more traditional glass design used to serve sparkling wines.
 It is a flatter, rounder bowl and holds just around 6-8 ounces.

 - Saucers are nice for serving straight Champagne to many guests (filling well below the rim to avoid spills) because they will drink it rather quick.

 - Use it to add an elegant twist to drinks that you would serve in a cocktail glass.

 - Use it for a roaring '20's themed party.